fithamlak/fithamlak/README.md

 -  👯 I’m looking to collaborate on Software Development Projects

--  👨‍💻 My projects are available at [Fithamlak-Fikrie-Portfolio](https://abyssiniasoftware.com/)

 -  ⚡ I like 👨‍💻 : Coding | 📖: Reading | 📽: Movies
 <!------------------------------ Knowledge ------------------------------>
  <section>